 Who we are

-Since 2005 ARCH has transformed the way our community looks at affordable housing.
-ARCH actively acquires land and homes to ensure ongoing affordability.
-By buying and restoring properties in Blaine County, we are able to welcome into the neighborhood our teachers, police officers, hospital technicians, firefighters, nurses, and others who serve the community.
+Since 2005, ARCH has transformed the way our community looks at affordable housing.
+By purchasing, restoring and building properties in Blaine County, we are able to welcome into the neighborhood our teachers, police officers, hospital technicians, firefighters, nurses and others who serve the community.

-ARCH improves the quality of life for hard-working families who, in a more typical community, would not need housing assistance.
+By remaining committed to our mission of developing permanently affordable housing solutions, ARCH improves the quality of life for hardworking families who, in a more typical community, would not need housing assistance.
 We ensure that the people who serve this community can afford to live in it.

-To create a thriving community in Blaine County.
+To create a thriving, sustainable, year-round community in Blaine County.

 To develop, safe, permanently affordable housing for persons of low to moderate income and to work with all interested public and private parties towards this objective.